Flash-dev-sudo/Empareperiperi/RENDER_FIX.md

 ## Why This Fix Works

-The error `Cannot find module '/opt/render/project/src/dist/index.js'` happened because:
+The error `sh: 1: vite: not found` happened because:
-- Render was only running `npm install`
-- This installed dependencies but didn't build the project
+- Render wasn't installing devDependencies (where `vite` and `esbuild` are located)
+- Build tools like Vite are needed to create the production bundle
-- The `dist/index.js` file was never created
+- The `dist/index.js` file couldn't be created without these tools
-- Our start command tried to run the non-existent file

-With `npm run build`, Render will:
+With `npm ci && npm run build`, Render will:
-1. Install dependencies automatically
+1. Clean install all dependencies (including devDependencies)
-2. Run the build command to create `dist/index.js`
+2. Run the build command using Vite and ESBuild
+3. Create the `dist/index.js` file successfully
-3. Start the server successfully
+4. Start the server properly

+**Note:** `npm ci` is better than `npm install` for production builds because it:
+- Installs dependencies from package-lock.json exactly
+- Includes devDependencies by default
+- Is faster and more reliable for CI/CD environments

 Your website should deploy successfully after this change!